Skip to main content

 • Goal too ambitious for conversation type

-• Agent instructions don’t align with goal
+• Agent prompt doesn’t align with goal

 • Goal description not specific enough